Nordic journals for Middle Eastern Studies

-Tidsskrift for Islamforskning (the Danish Islamic Studies Journal) is a web-based journal whose purpose is to promote the exchange of knowledge among researchers while also bringing research results to the wider public.
-The journal’s focus is Danish Islamic research, i.e. both research on Islam and Muslims in Denmark by Danish and international researchers, and research on Islam and Muslims in general that is rooted in Danish research projects.
+The Scandinavian Journal of Islamic Studies (Tidsskrift for Islamforskning, TIFO) is a web-based journal whose purpose is to promote the exchange of knowledge among researchers while also bringing research results to the wider public.
+The journal’s focus is Scandinavian Islamic research, i.e. both research on Islam and Muslims in Scandinavia by Scandinavian and international researchers, and research on Islam and Muslims in general that is rooted in Scandinavian research projects.
 The journal is published by the Forum for Islam Research (FIFO) 1-2 times a year and is peer reviewed.
-The first issue was published on 17 October 2006.
+Articles are in Danish, Swedish, Norwegian, and English..

 Nordisk Midtaustenbulletin was published by the NSMES from September 1993 until June 2004, when it was discontinued, given that the expansion of the internet--which did not yet exist when the Bulletin was first published--meant that information that had been in the Bulletin was now available elsewhere.

 Archive (initially returns a "not found" error, but then use menu on left)